shopware/docs/guides/hosting/installation-updates/deployments/build-w-o-db.md

 This will force the theme compiler to use the static dumped file instead of looking into the database.

+{% hint style="information" %}
-**Warnings about Database errors can still occur but will be catched and should be ignored in this case.**
+Warnings about Database errors can still occur but will be catched and should be ignored in this case.
+{% endhint %}

 The dumped files should be found in the directory `files/theme-config`